WnndGws/OneOffCodes/README.md

 ## Getting Started

 All shell scripts aim to be POSIX compliant, but are written in ZSH and will thus work best in this environment.
-All Python scripts are written for python3, and likely require at least python3.6 due to the heavy reliance on f-strings.
+All Python scripts are written for Python 3.6+.

 ## Installing